<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <p>Both programs require an EnerGuide pre and post evaluation by a registered energy advisor before work begins.
 If you think replacement is on the table, book the pre-evaluation in April or May so the rebate paperwork is in place before installation.</p>

-<p>Ontario homeowners may also qualify for the <a href="https://www.ontario.ca/page/home-renovation-savings-program" target="_blank" rel="noopener noreferrer">Ontario Home Renovation Savings Program</a>, which offers additional support for energy-efficient upgrades including window replacement.
+<p>Ontario homeowners may also qualify for the <a href="https://www.homerenovationsavings.ca/" target="_blank" rel="noopener">Ontario Home Renovation Savings Program</a>, which offers additional support for energy-efficient upgrades including window replacement.
 Check the provincial program page for current eligibility and amounts.</p>

 <div class="wp-block-image">

-<figure class="size-large aligncenter"><img loading="lazy" decoding="async" width="900" height="1117" src="https://aldawindows.com/wp-content/uploads/2026/04/alda-spring-window-inspection-checklist-toronto-2026-infographic.webp" class="wp-image-13591" alt="Spring Window Inspection Checklist infographic - ALDA" srcset="https://aldawindows.com/wp-content/uploads/2026/04/alda-spring-window-inspection-checklist-toronto-2026-infographic.webp 900w, https://aldawindows.com/wp-content/uploads/2026/04/alda-spring-window-inspection-checklist-toronto-2026-infographic-242x300.webp 242w, https://aldawindows.com/wp-content/uploads/2026/04/alda-spring-window-inspection-checklist-toronto-2026-infographic-825x1024.webp 825w, https://aldawindows.com/wp-content/uploads/2026/04/alda-spring-window-inspection-checklist-toronto-2026-infographic-768x953.webp 768w, https://aldawindows.com/wp-content/uploads/2026/04/alda-spring-window-inspection-checklist-toronto-2026-infographic-500x621.webp 500w, https://aldawindows.com/wp-content/uploads/2026/04/alda-spring-window-inspection-checklist-toronto-2026-infographic-700x869.webp 700w" sizes="auto, (max-width: 900px) 100vw, 900px" /><figcaption class="wp-element-caption">Spring Window Inspection Checklist</figcaption></figure>
+<figure class="size-large aligncenter"><img loading="lazy" decoding="async" width="900" height="1117" class="wp-image-13591" src="https://aldawindows.com/wp-content/uploads/2026/04/alda-spring-window-inspection-checklist-toronto-2026-infographic.webp" alt="Spring Window Inspection Checklist infographic - ALDA" srcset="https://aldawindows.com/wp-content/uploads/2026/04/alda-spring-window-inspection-checklist-toronto-2026-infographic.webp 900w, https://aldawindows.com/wp-content/uploads/2026/04/alda-spring-window-inspection-checklist-toronto-2026-infographic-242x300.webp 242w, https://aldawindows.com/wp-content/uploads/2026/04/alda-spring-window-inspection-checklist-toronto-2026-infographic-825x1024.webp 825w, https://aldawindows.com/wp-content/uploads/2026/04/alda-spring-window-inspection-checklist-toronto-2026-infographic-768x953.webp 768w, https://aldawindows.com/wp-content/uploads/2026/04/alda-spring-window-inspection-checklist-toronto-2026-infographic-500x621.webp 500w, https://aldawindows.com/wp-content/uploads/2026/04/alda-spring-window-inspection-checklist-toronto-2026-infographic-700x869.webp 700w" sizes="auto, (max-width: 900px) 100vw, 900px" />

 </div>

-<div style="font-size:17px;font-weight:700;color:#0d2240;margin-bottom:6px">Download the free quick guide</div>
+<div style="font-size: 17px; font-weight: bold; color: #0d2240; margin-bottom: 6px;">Download the free quick guide</div>

-<p style="margin:0 0 14px;color:#444">Save this as a PDF and keep it on hand for your project planning.</p>
+<p style="margin: 0 0 14px; color: #444;">Save this as a PDF and keep it on hand for your project planning.</p>

 <h2 id="faq" class="wp-block-heading">Frequently asked questions</h2>